 Verizon Wireless, the largest U.S. mobile-phone carrier, is teaming up with Toyota Motor Corp.
-(TM), Honda Motor Co. and other automakers to promote the use of fourth-generation wireless Internet features in cars.
+(TM:US), Honda Motor Co. and other automakers to promote the use of fourth-generation wireless Internet features in cars.

 The 4G Venture Forum for Connected Cars will encourage manufacturers, suppliers, device makers and other companies to use the new long-term evolution wireless standard, which allows for faster Internet connections, Verizon said today in a statement.
 The group also includes Bayerische Motoren Werke AG, Hyundai Motor Co. and Kia Motors Corp.

-Verizon Communications Inc. (VZ), the co-owner of Verizon Wireless, announced plans last week to buy Hughes Telematics Inc. (HUTC) for $612 million in cash, vaulting the telephone company deeper into the automotive-technology market.
+Verizon Communications Inc. (VZ:US), the co-owner of Verizon Wireless, announced plans last week to buy Hughes Telematics Inc. (HUTC:US) for $612 million in cash, vaulting the telephone company deeper into the automotive-technology market.

 To contact the reporter on this story: Nick Turner in New York at email@example.com

 To contact the editor responsible for this story: Nick Turner at firstname.lastname@example.org